About the plan

 Actuarial Report Summary

-In 2017, the Board of Trustees performed an actuarial valuation of the plan as of March 31, 2017, as required by the Pension Benefits Regulations 1993.
-The Board is currently reviewing the results.
+The Board of Trustees filed an actuarial valuation for the Plan as of March 31, 2020 as required by The Pension Benefits Regulations 1993.
+The next valuation will be completed in 2023.

 The valuation found that the Plan was in a surplus position using the going concern method of $20 million at March 31, 2020, down from a $22 million surplus shown in the March 31, 2017 valuation report.

 The decrease in the surplus from the previous valuation was due to assets returning less than assumed, benefit indexing being greater than assumed over the previous 3 years, and a change in the mortality assumption going forward, offset by a lower provision for adverse deviation in dollar terms.

 The solvency valuation as at March 31, 2020 was calculated to be a deficit of $167 million, a decline from 2017's $158 million deficit.
 Worse than expected asset returns over the past 3 years partially offset by a reduced value of liabilities contributed to the decline.

 The Board receives interim valuation extrapolations on a regular basis to monitor the status of the plan.